IPS-LMU/The-EMU-SDMS-Manual/_book/sigDataExtr.md

 ## Mean data length is  30.5  samples
 ```

 Being able to access data that is stored in files is important for two main reasons.
 Firstly, it is possible to generate files using external programs such as VoiceSauce [@shue:2011a], which can export its calculated output to the general purpose SSFF file format.
 This file mechanism is also used to access data produced by EMA, EPG or many other forms of signal data recordings.
 Secondly, it is possible to track, save and access manipulated data such as formant values that have been manually corrected.
 It is also worth noting that the `get_trackdata()` function has a predefined track which is always available without it having to be defined.
 The name of this track is `MEDIAFILE_SAMPLES` which references the actual samples of the audio files of the database.
-R Example \@ref(rexample:sigDataExtr-mediafileSamples) shows how this predefined track can be used to access the audio samples belonging to the segments in `ai_segs`.
+The R code snippet below shows how this predefined track can be used to access the audio samples belonging to the segments in `ai_segs`.

 ```r